-At Plat.ai, we take data science and the required tools to deliver performance and outcomes catered to your organizational needs adequately.
-To best understand what we do, we define some key concepts below in a non-technical way so that you can be empowered to know precisely how data science and Plat.ai can improve your business.
+At Plat.AI, we take data science and the required tools to deliver performance and outcomes catered to your organizational needs adequately.
+To best understand what we do, we define some key concepts below in a non-technical way so that you can be empowered to know precisely how data science and Plat.AI can benefit your business.

 Data Science: An emerging, multidisciplinary approach conveying information obtained from data in an impactful way.
 Though not necessarily a new field, it combines statistics, computer science, programming, and related subjects as it relates to optimizing existing and new data processes to benefit current and future organizational needs positively.

-At Plat.ai, we’re ready to deploy ML traditionally used in data science yet are also keen on best tackling unique and industry-specific problems.
+At Plat.AI, we’re ready to deploy ML traditionally used in data science yet are also keen on best tackling unique and industry-specific problems.
 Other modeling approaches considered can be psychometric and econometric, or, respectively, modeling human and economic factors.
-At Plat.ai, it is our mission to help you identify and improve existing and future needs.
-Our goal is to automate decision making with the use of sophisticated modeling techniques, not only potential eliminating human tasks but also improving and streamlining decision making processes.
+At Plat.AI, it is our mission to help you identify and improve existing and future needs.
+Our goal is to automate decision-making with the use of sophisticated modeling techniques, not only potentially eliminating human tasks but also improving and streamlining decision-making processes.

 Data Visualization: Summary and representation of information obtained from data.
 More artistic, the main goal is to present findings and graphics in a digestible manner for the intended audience.

-Supervised Learning: ML application where there is a defined target about data available for modeling.
+Supervised Learning: ML application with a defined target about data available for modeling.
 The predictive modeling approaches usually fall under supervised learning, given they aim to predict a previously described outcome given an existing array of data.
-We can think of supervised learning as more specialized approaches.
+We can think of supervised learning as a more specialized approaches.

 The main disadvantage of deep learning models, aside from being computationally expensive, is their lack of interpretability.
 Whereas in regression and other supervised learning techniques, one can directly observe and interpret the data’s relation to the target, we cannot do so with deep learning, in a way due to their complexity.
 As a result, they are commonly referred to as black-box techniques, meaning we get accurate and desired results but don’t know what’s in the box.